Back to Blog

 Running your own lab server is a job.
 Network Lab as a Service (LaaS) eliminates it — someone else handles the infrastructure, you focus on networking.

-Here's every option in 2026 and when each makes sense.
+Here's every option in 2026 ranked into tiers, with when each makes sense.

 Quick Comparison